ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/enumerables.md

 ﻿# Automatic Enumerable Injection

-By default, a @Rezolver.TargetContainer (the default @Rezolver.ITargetContainer used by all containers in the Rezolver framework) is configured to allow any @Rezolver.ContainerBase derivative to resolve an `IEnumerable<Service>`.
+By default, a @Rezolver.TargetContainer (the default @Rezolver.ITargetContainer used by all containers in the Rezolver framework) is configured to allow any @Rezolver.Container derivative to resolve an `IEnumerable<Service>`.

 The contents of this enumerable will depend on how many times the @Rezolver.ITargetContainer.Register* method has been called against the target type `Service`: